 - Dr Ian Thomas, Ian researches in palaeoecology and environmental studies and uses using pollen analyses and archaeological investigations to research human impacts on natural systems and the responses of plant communities to climate change.

-- Professor Emeritus Michael Weber, Michael is a Professorial Fellow whose research combines formal social theory and large scale, survey based empirical methods to identify how peoples working lives are affected by international and social processes.
+- Professor Emeritus Michael Webber, Michael is a Professorial Fellow whose research combines formal social theory and large scale, survey based empirical methods to identify how peoples working lives are affected by international and social processes.

 - Lynette Peterson.
 Lynette's doctoral research is looking at 'official' and 'non-official' responses to the environmental effects of gold-mining in Victoria, from the 1850s - early 1900s.
 Supervisors: Associate Professor Ian Rutherfurd and Associate Professor Haripriya Rangan.

 - Alister Self.
 Alister's doctoral research focuses on the politics of global climate finance, with a particular emphasis on how norms have participated in constructing this burgeoning regime.
 Supervisors: Associate Professor Peter Christoff and Professor Jon Barnett.